 Learning Get Back by The Beatles can also be done with this great tab.

-The song is great for intermediate players to continue honing their guitar skills.
+This song is great for intermediate players to continue sharpening their guitar skills.
 Its lick isn’t too easy, but it’s not extremely difficult either.
-The chords in the song should be easily doable for anyone who knows their barre chords and their open chords as well.
-The solo, although it might sound difficult at first, is easy to pick up after you run through it a few times.
+The chords in the song should be manageable for anyone who knows their barre chords and their open chords as well.
+The solo, although it might sound difficult at first, is easy to pick up after you run through it a few times, too.

 I’ll Be There for You by Bon Jovi